YunoHost/doc/build_system.md

 The only specific changes that occur on the repositories are version changes (modification of `debian/changelog`, then tag).

-As a Yunohost application maintainer, you may find specific tools in the repository [yunohost-debhelper](https://github.com/YunoHost/yunohost-debhelper)
+As a YunoHost application maintainer, you may find specific tools in the repository [yunohost-debhelper](https://github.com/YunoHost/yunohost-debhelper)
 ```bash
 git clone https://github.com/YunoHost/yunohost-debhelper
 yunohost-debhelper/setup_git_alias.sh